-For Executive Board members who are recruited externally, the Supervisory Board may decide to provide additional one-off remuneration in the form of a sign-on bonus and/or a buy-out arrangement (to compensate for any variable compensation forfeited as a result of joining Vopak), if the Supervisory Board would deem this fair and appropriate and in line with established market practices.
-In addition, if such Executive Board members would come from abroad, they may be eligible for expatriate benefits in cash or in kind, including tax assistance, depending on their personal circumstances and in line with the Vopak Global Mobility policies applicable to all Vopak staff.
+For Executive Board members who are recruited externally, the Supervisory Board may decide to provide additional one-off remuneration in the form of a sign-on bonus and/or a buy-out arrangement (to compensate for any variable compensation forfeited as a result of joining Vopak), if this would be deemed fair and appropriate and in line with established market practices.
+In addition, if such Executive Board members would come from abroad, they may be eligible for expatriate benefits in cash or in kind, including tax assistance, in line with the Vopak Global Mobility policies applicable to all Vopak staff, such depending on their personal circumstances.